jacobm001/dbt-mssql/README.md

 **Example profile:**

 The example below configures a seperate dev and prod environment for the package, _foo_.
+You will likely need to alter the `driver` variable to match whatever is installed on your system.
+In this example, I'm using version 17, which is the newest on my system.
+If you have something else on your system, it should work as well.

 ```yaml
 foo: